-The course will build on intervention therapy and practice from the foundation semester and promote more advanced intervention skill level of engagement, contracting, use of evidence based, evidence informed interventions and termination/evaluation phases.
+The course will build on intervention therapy and practice from the foundation semester and promote more advanced intervention skill level of engagement, goal setting, use of evidence based and informed interventions, and the termination and evaluation phases of treatment.
 Particular focus will be on advanced clinical competency development regarding: 1.
-Behavioral activation, 2.
-Cognitive restructuring, 3.
-Managing resistance, 4.
-Emotional Regulation, 5.
-Functional Analysis, 6.
-Problem solving Interventions and 7.
-Chronic Distress Tolerance.
+Engagement and rapport building, 2.
+Goal setting and problem solving, 3.
+Identifying and implementing appropriate intervention approaches, and 4.
+Termination and evaluation of treatment.

 This course focuses on skill building to provide a range of brief, evidence-based and/or evidence -informed interventions including prevention, treatment and recovery as well as longer-term treatment and support for clients as appropriate.
-Examples include: motivational interventions; brief treatments for mental health and substance use problems; adjustment to illness, crisis intervention, and chronic illness management.
+Examples include: 1.
+Case conceptualization, 2.
+Behavioral activation, 3.
+Cognitive restructuring, 4.
+Exposure, 5.
+Managing ambivalence and resistance, 6.
+Emotion regulation and distress tolerance, and 7.
+Trauma-sensitive mindfulness.

-Attention will be given to application of interventions with clients across diverse populations and need with a focus on common health and mental health conditions such as depression/anxiety, substance use, chronic pain, etc. Attention will also be given to application of interventions in a variety of practice settings such as community mental health agencies, health care facilities and non-profit agencies.
+Attention will be given to application of interventions with clients across diverse populations and needs, with a focus on common health and mental health conditions such as depression/anxiety, substance use, chronic pain, etc. Attention will also be given to application of interventions in a variety of integrated health, mental health, and substance abuse practice settings such as community mental health agencies, health care facilities and non-profit agencies.

 |U-M Class #:||34498|